iterative/terraform-provider-iterative/docs/resources/task.md

 This resource will:

 1. Create cloud resources (machines and storage) for the task.
-2. Upload the given `workdir.input` to the cloud storage.
+2. Upload the given `storage.workdir` to the cloud storage.
 3. Run the given `script` on the cloud machine until completion or `timeout`.
-4. Download results to the given `workdir.output`.
+4. Download results to the given `storage.output`.

 ## Example Usage